Safe Returns Project – Ninewa

 Funded by: Australian Government Department of Foreign Affairs and Trade (DFAT)

-World Vision Iraq, with funding from DFAT’s ANCP (Department of Foreign Affairs and Trade of Australia - Australian NGO Cooperation Programme) and with the support of World Vision Australia, will implement the Safe Returns Project in Mosul city and Hamdnaniya District in Ninewa governorate to assist returnees to access livelihoods and psycho-social support.
+World Vision Iraq, with funding from DFAT’s ANCP (Department of Foreign Affairs and Trade of Australia - Australian NGO Cooperation Programme) and with the support of World Vision Australia, is is implementing the Safe Returns Project in Mosul city and Hamdnaniya District in Ninewa governorate to assist returnees to access livelihoods and psycho-social support.

 To this end, the Safe Returns Project – Ninewa aims to foster inclusive economic development, improve climate change resilience and social cohesion for sustainable livelihoods, and promote decision-making and advocacy for returnees, internally-displaced people

 In Y3 the project is working on following interventions:

 - Facilitating GPM+ Sessions (Psychosocial Support Interventions for 360 men and women)

 - Facilitating Gender Transformative Dialogue sessions to 540 participants

 - Providing business mentorship and coaching for 40 MSMEs

 - Training 720 farmers on Farmer Field Schools approach

 - Facilitating expansion or restoration of agro-processing micro-enterprises